anhlbt/dsp/05a-python.md

 >> Lists and sets are both mutable container types.
 However, lists are ordered and, thus, are numerically indexed.
 Sets are not ordered and their indexing works slightly diffrently (see next paragraph).
 Sets are much better suited to functions associated with set theory and grouping, like union, intersection, and difference.

 >> Sets are faster than lists for determining group membership because, like dictionaries, their index is computed based on the value of the element.
 Indexes computed in this way are called hash tables.
-Membership look-up is faster with hash tables because Python only has to calculate the expected index and determine if it is present rather than also checking the value stored at the index.
+Membership look-up is faster with hash tables because Python only has to calculate the expected index based on the value and determine if it is present, rather than also checking the value stored at the index.

 >> Example union and intersection comparison: